animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-More details on {sdg-name}'s continuous query support can be found [here](#apis:continuous-query).
+More details on Spring Data for GemFire's continuous query support can be found [here](#apis:continuous-query).

 </div>

 <div class="paragraph">

-More details on {data-store-name}'s Continuous Queries can be found {x-data-store-docs}/developing/continuous_querying/chapter_overview.html\[here\].
+More details on GemFire's Continuous Queries can be found {x-data-store-docs}/developing/continuous_querying/chapter_overview.html\[here\].

 </div>